Skip to Content

 14. Frozen Hot Chocolate Forever

-some of the eclectic light fixtures and decorations at serendipity 3 on the upper east side.
+Some of the eclectic light fixtures and decorations at serendipity 3 on the upper east side.

 Serendipity3 on east 60th Street is one of my favorite spots in NYC.
 From its narrow, eclectic townhouse setting to its artfully cluttered menu, sitting down to eat here is just fun.
-The restaurant is known for its frozen hot chocolate but I have always come for the sundaes,
+The restaurant is known for its frozen hot chocolate but I have always come for the sundaes.

-When I was a teen it was vanilla with butterscotch sauce; now it’s espresso ice cream with hot fudge—and I usually get the coward’s portion since I no longer have my teen-ager’s metabolism.
-They serve savory food and it always looks good, but at a place called Serendipity it’s entirely Okay to have ice for lunch instead of after it.
+When I was a teen it was vanilla with butterscotch sauce; now it’s espresso ice cream with hot fudge—and I usually get the coward’s portion since I no longer have my teenager’s metabolism.
+They serve savory food and it always looks good, but at a place called Serendipity it’s entirely Okay to have ice cream for lunch instead of after it.

 Tip: Don’t try to go between Thanksgiving and New Year or at prime lunch hour at any time of year.
 It’s popular (and the John Cusack movie didn’t help), but worth a table if you can snag one without too long a wait.